Jaxer159/friendly-telegram/README.md

 Friendly Telegram, also known as FTG, is not your average Telegram userbot: it's faster, can load modules dynamically and is very easy to use!

+### Added:

+1. Neofetch on heroku
+2. Default EU region on heroku
+3. New ping

 ## Installation:
 * ### Linux computer or Termux paste this command into Termux or a terminal:
  ```sh